 Visitors from a limited number of countries can apply for an extension to their temporary visa.
 These countries are Ireland, the United Kingdom, Austria, Switzerland, Germany, Mexico, and Liechtenstein.
 The extension permits visitors to stay up to 6 months under a bilateral visa exemption arrangement.

-If you’re from one of these countries and want an extension, you must apply to the Ministry of Justice )Regional Immigration Bureau) before your current period of permitted stay expires.
+If you’re from one of these countries and want an extension on your temporary visa for Japan, you must apply to immigration services.

 Visit Japan with Study Trip and Go!
 Go!
 Nihon